T-NOVA/TeNOR/service-mapper/README.md

 ### Installation

-Followin up, the istallation instruction on how to deploy on a freshly deployed VM having Ubuntu 14.04 LTS OS.
+Following up, a guideline on how to install on a freshly deployed VM having Ubuntu 14.04 LTS OS.

 ```
 sudo apt-get update